Umami Pot

 Japanese Pork and Cabbage with Ponzu Sauce

-Why pork and cabbage are used together
+Why pork and cabbage work well together

 Japanese Pork and Cabbage with Ponzu Sauce